TriRealm/Valknut/Privacy Policy.md

 **Last Updated:** 29/10/2025

 ---
-# 1. Overview
+# 1. Overview & Acceptance of Policy
 Valknut is a Discord moderation and utility bot.
 This Privacy Policy explains what information the bot collects, how it is used, and how it is protected.

+By using Valknut, you acknowledge that you have read, understood, and agree to this Privacy Policy and the accompanying [Terms of Service](https://github.com/TriRealm/Valknut/blob/main/Terms%20of%20Service.md)

 ---
 # 2. Data Collection

-Valknut does not collect or store personal data from users.
+**Valknut does not collect, sell, or permanently store any personal data from users.**

-The bot only temporarily processes technical information necessary for its features:
+The bot only processes limited technical information necessary to provide its functionality, such as:

-- **Guild configuration data** (roles, channels, and settings chosen by server admins).
+**Guild configuration data:** roles, channels, and settings chosen by server administrators.

-- **Moderation metadata** (user IDs, timestamps for temporary bans, logs of actions taken).
-- **Temporary anti-spam checks** (recent messages used only for spam detection and deleted after expiry).
+**Moderation metadata:** user IDs (non-personal/discord identifiers), timestamps, and action logs for moderation features (e.g., tempbans).

+**Temporary anti-spam checks:** recent message data, automatically deleted after detection windows expire.

-- **Temporary message logs via Discord webhooks for moderation purposes by Valknut's Developers** (these logs are stored on Discord and may persist until manually deleted but they are not stored in Valknut’s databases).
+**Temporary moderation webhooks:** Valknut may send message logs via Discord webhooks for moderation purposes.
+These remain on Discord’s servers until deletion and are not stored by Valknut’s own systems.

-The bot does not log or store private Direct Messages.
+**Valknut does not log or access private Direct Messages between users or to the bot itself.**

 ---
 # 3. Data Retention